celiamarshall/quarter-one-project/README.md

 Welcome to the multiplication challenge!
-This is a fun and interactive site to practice your multiplicatoion facts.
+This is a fun and interactive site to practice your multiplication facts.

 ![Example](./homepage.png)